 Freezer: You can freeze them in an airtight container or freezer bag for up to 2 months.

-Defrost: Defrost a muffin in the microwave for about 20 to 30 seconds on high power.
+Defrost: Microwave a muffin on high for 20-30 seconds.
 You can also fully defrost it by letting it sit out at room temperature.
+Tip: Let it sit at room temperature overnight, as the blueberries can still be partially frozen even after microwaving.

 Ingredients